 - Avid Readers: Buffett and Munger are both known to be voracious readers and are ardent supporters of lifelong learning

-    - Mutual Respect: Both men are geniuses in their own right but respect the views and experiences of the other
+- Mutual Respect: Both men are geniuses in their own right, but respect the views and experiences of the other

 Price of goods is one thing... the share of the wealth pie, quite a contentious other.
-Buffett stated in his 2015 Shareholder letter that ALL children born in America today “are the luckiest crop in history… and regardless of what portion of the pie you garner….Nothing rivals the market system in producing what people want – nor, even more so, in delivering what people don’t yet know they want.”
+In his 2015 shareholder letter, Buffett stated that all children born in America today “are the luckiest crop in history… and regardless of what portion of the pie you garner... nothing rivals the market system in producing what people want – nor, even more so, in delivering what people don’t yet know they want.”

 He writes :

-    For 240 years it’s been a terrible mistake to bet against America, and now is no time to start.
+For 240 years, it’s been a terrible mistake to bet against America, and now is no time to start.
 America’s golden goose of commerce and innovation will continue to lay more and larger eggs.
 America’s social security promises will be honored and perhaps made more generous.
 And, yes, America’s kids will live far better than their parents did.

-    Buffett’s passion goes beyond money, material possessions and even prestige.
+Buffett’s personal passion goes beyond money, material possessions and even prestige.
 If you pressed him, most wouldn’t be surprised if he admitted he would do what he does for free…but… free doesn’t yield a very exciting compounding table.

 Longing to Build Vast Wealth for Your Family?

 That's our specialty inside the Capitalism Incubator.
 Warren Buffett's business passion is investing.
 But if yours is serving a specific audience by creating products that solve a problem they face, building a physical products brand may be the way to go for you.

 Inside CapInc, we help entrepreneurs build seven-figure businesses they can sell for an eight-figure exit.
 With that kind of payday, you might channel your inner Warren and invest in the market.
 Or, you might invest in crypto, real estate, or other new businesses.